CrazySession/Udacity-OnePagePortfolio/README.md

 Lesson 1 Portfolio Site

-Landing Page with seperated CSS File and Media Queries for Responsive Design
+Landing Page with seperated CSS Files and Media Queries for Responsive Design